versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 e2@{ curve: linear }
 ```

-1. **Map Data:** Contains all the geographics data, prepared as map tiles, such as vector tiles from OpenStreetMap data or image tiles from satellite or aerial imagery.
+1. **Map Data:** Contains all the geographic data, prepared as map tiles, such as vector tiles from OpenStreetMap data or image tiles from satellite or aerial imagery.
 2. **Frontend:** Provides the map style information, icons, libraries, and anything else you need for the user interface.
-3. **Server:** Manages the distribution of map tiles, including handling of http header for caching etc.
+3. **Server:** Manages the distribution of map tiles, including handling HTTP headers for caching and more.
 4. **Optional Proxy:** We make a clear cut between the tile server and any additional network-related issues, including TLS certificates, load balancing and caching.

 > [!WARNING] VersaTiles is still under development.